 - Raquel Cuella-Martin - 4th Year Prize Winner (Ross Chapman, WHG) for her work on characterising the function of the p53 binding protein 1 (53BP1) using a complement of cell biology, mammalian genetics and biochemical approaches to tackle the problem.

 - Emma Hodson - Outstanding Achievement Prize Winner (Tammie Bishop, NDMRB) for her excellent long distance running achievements alongside her research.
 Emma has won numerous races, including the Varsity Marathon (part of the London Marathon) and the Chiltern Chase 10k.

 Bipin Adhikari - Public Engagement Prize Winner (Phaik Yeong Cheah, TropMed) for championing science-based community activities in Bangkok, Thailand.
 He has helped to organise the Bangkok Scientific Cafe and science festival in the city.
 His research also focuses on community engagement and changing perceptions in health.

 Graduate Research Prize Winners 2016

-Emma Davenport (Julian Knight, WTCHG) for her excellent work on investigating the genetic determinants of variation in the human response to both common and rare infection, focusing on sepsis, influenza and common variable immunodeficiency disorders.
+Emma Davenport (Julian Knight, WHG) for her excellent work on investigating the genetic determinants of variation in the human response to both common and rare infection, focusing on sepsis, influenza and common variable immunodeficiency disorders.
 Her work included the development of the largest established adult sepsis cohorts for functional genomic analysis.